Alexyazdani/Fault-Simulator-Pattern-Generator/README.md

-## TPG Command
-    The TPG command is the top-level function to run fault simulation and pattern generation To use our TPG function, use the following command to start the simulator:
+## Build and Run
+    mkdir build && cd build
+    cmake ..
+    make

     ./simulator <int seed>

     If no seed is provided, the seed will default to 658.

+## TPG Command
-    To use our baseline:
+    The TPG command is the top-level function to run fault simulation and pattern generation To use our baseline:
     TPG <DALG/PODEM> <PFS/DFS> my_patterns.tp